Western Individualism May Have Roots In The Medieval Church's Obsession With Incest

 Marriage within extended families helped keep wealth and property within the family, and the family networks were also people's safety net.
 "So your main fallback when shocks hit — say you got injured, or drought hit, or something — you're going to fall back on this network of kin relationships to take care of you," says Henrich.

-That also meant people had obligations towards others in their extended families.
+That also meant people had obligations toward others in their extended families.
 "You have responsibilities to your various relatives," says Henrich. "[In] some societies, you might have to bury your brother-in-law, or you might have to avenge the deaths of certain cousins if they're killed or murdered."

-Then, starting around 500 A.D., the Catholic Church entered the picture and began converting people across Western Europe.
+Then, starting around 500, the Catholic Church entered the picture and began converting people across Western Europe.

 "They begin to make inroads, converting people, ministering to the people, teaching people about God," Henrich says.
 "But part of this is that God wants you not to marry your first cousins, and not to have additional wives, and you know, have a certain kind of family structure."